 By adding a whole-home humidifier to your HVAC system, you can alter humidity levels through your thermostat.
 You will have the ability to place the humidity to any level you choose without worrying about changing the system on and off.
 When the heating season concludes, your humidifier can be drained and turned off until it is needed again.
 The only maintenance your humidifier should need can be performed by your Service Exerts technician as part of your regular HVAC tune-ups.

 Humidity is oftentimes discounted as an element of indoor comfort and air quality.
 Consider these reasons why a whole home humidifier is worth the investment:

 Healthy Air, Healthy You

 And, do you apply more moisturizing products in the winter?
-That could be due to the air drying out your skin and lips, creating itchy, dull spots and cracks.
-Adding moisture from a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that accompanies the cold winter months.
+That is likely due to the air drying out your skin and lips, creating itchy, dull spots and cracks.
+Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that accompanies the cold winter months.

 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
 Increasing the amount of moisture in the air normally helps your home feel warmer at a lower temperature, lowering your heating costs.
 Low humidity can also decrease the efficiency of your home’s heating system.
 Air that captures more moisture can maintain more heat, which means it will feel warmer.
 Accordingly, low humidity in your home means the air will feel cooler, causing you to have to turn up the heat more than necessary to be comfortable.